José Manuel Lozano: Early life and education

-Political life
+Political career

 He is a member of the Eagle Ford Shale Caucus, Tourism Caucus, Rural Caucus, and House Republican Policy Committee, and at various times he has been appointed to the positions of Deputy Floor Leader, chairman of the Committee on Redistricting, and vice-chairman of the Committee on International Trade and has been appointed to several other committees.

 In 2023, Lozano voted for the impeachment of Texas Attorney General Ken Paxton, but later expressed regret for his vote.

 In 2025, Lozano sponsored a bill to ban gender affirming care for transgender individuals of all ages.